Paper Labels vs. Film Labels

 Advantages of Film Labels

 Better resistance to environmental conditions

-Some film materials feature "weatherproof" qualities and can stand up to various conditions such as water, heat, chemicals, oil, fading, and tearing.
+Some film materials feature "weatherproof" qualities and can stand up to various conditions such as water, heat/cold, chemicals, oil, fading, and tearing.
 Because of this, they're a wonderful choice for heavier duty uses.

 Keep in mind that not all film materials are weatherproof, however.
 Our film-based clear inkjet materials do not offer water-resistant properties.

 Films are substantially more flexible than their paper counterparts.
 Since they can conform to their surroundings, they're great for oddly shaped surfaces or containers subject to squeezing (shampoo bottles, lotion tubes, etc).